google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/introducing_accessibility_in_typography/content.md

 ## Non-text elements and text in images

 When designing content with images, it’s important to have captions and alt text for informative images.
 Decorative images that do not add information don’t need captions or alt text.
-Captions are the text that appear below an asset.
-They explain an asset’s contextual information–the who, what, when, and where.
+Captions are the text that appear below an asset (e.g. an image or video).
+They explain the asset’s contextual information–the who, what, when, and where.
 Both sighted and screen reader users rely on captions for descriptions of assets.
 Alt text describes what the image or video is showing.
 This information is important for people who can’t see the image or video.
 When an asset doesn’t load on a website, the alt text will appear for people to know what is missing.

 Learn about how to write alt text and captions in [Material Design’s Accessibility Basics](https://m3.material.io/foundations/accessible-design/accessibility-basics) (scroll to the “Writing” section).
 To learn about which images need captions, visit [Material Design’s From Design to Implementation](https://m3.material.io/foundations/accessible-design/design-to-implementation), the W3C [decorative](https://www.w3.org/WAI/tutorials/images/decorative/), [functional](https://www.w3.org/WAI/tutorials/images/functional/), and [informative](https://www.w3.org/WAI/tutorials/images/informative/) images articles.